Joseph Ward (fencer)

 Sir Joseph George Davidson Ward, 3rd Baronet (17 September 1909 – 4 August 1970) was a New Zealand fencer and fencing administrator who represented his country at the 1950 British Empire Games.
 He was active in public life in Christchurch from the 1930s until his death, and served as the honorary consul for Belgium in that city for 30 years.

 Early life and family

 Ward was born in Invercargill on 17 September 1909, the son of Cyril Rupert Joseph Ward, later 2nd Baronet, and Elinor Angela Ward (née Davidson).
 He was the grandson of New Zealand prime minister Sir Joseph Ward, who was created 1st Baronet Ward of Wellington in 1911.

 He was educated at Christ's College, Christchurch from 1921 to 1926, and went on to study law at Canterbury University College, completing a Bachelor of Laws in 1933 and a Master of Laws the following year.
 While at Canterbury, Ward was active in student sports, and was chair of the New Zealand University tournament committee in 1934.

+Following his father's death on 10 November 1940, Ward succeeded him as 3rd Baronet.

-On 10 June 1944, Ward married Joan Mary Haden Laffey, and the couple went on to have six children.
+On 10 June 1944 at the Basilica of the Sacred Heart in Wellington, Ward married Joan Mary Haden (née Laffey), whose first husband, Seymour Haden, had been killed on active service with Bomber Command in 1942.
+The couple went on to have six children.